LearnOnDemandSystems/docs/lod/activities.md

 - **Allow retries**: allows the user to retry a question if they enter or select an incorrect answer.
 This option is not available when On-Demand Evaluation is disabled.

+- **Required for submission**: requires the student to perform the Activity, to submit their lab for grading.

 - **Blocks page navigation**: checking this box prevents the student from navigating to the next page in the lab instructions, unless they have entered or selected an answer to this question.

 - **Correct answer feedback**: this will be displayed to the user upon entering or selecting a correct answer to a question.